 represents the start of a new era of multi-messenger astronomy, but that

 the connection to classical short GRBs remains unclear.

-There are also some Gamma-ray bursts (with associated supernovae) which show unusual curvature in their X-ray spectra, which can be modelled with a blackbody component.
+There are also some gamma-ray bursts (with associated supernovae) which show unusual curvature in their X-ray spectra, and which can be modelled using blackbodies.
 This was first clearly seen in GRB 060218 and, at the time, was thought to be the shock-breakout of the supernova.
-However, the energetics are not completely understood, mainly because the numbers are so high.
-In fact, that's why we believe the systems contain jets; if the energy were emitted equally in all directions, it would mean so much energy was released that we couldn't explain it at all!
+However, the energetics are not completely understood.
+To explain them, scientists suspect the systems contain jets; if the energy were emitted equally in all directions, it would mean so much energy was released that we couldn't explain it at all!